c0bra/svelma/README.md

 # Features

 * Extremely lightweight thanks to Svelte, a compile-only javascript framework.
-The bundle is `37K` minified, `11K` gzipped.
+The bundle is `50K` minified, `14K` gzipped.
+* Components can be used independently, so a modern tree-shaking bundler will reduce the final bundle size even further.
 * Svelma does not bundle Bulma, so you are free to include it in your project however you wish, themes and all.
-*

 # Documentation